-The proposed study had the overall objective of putting up residential apartments and a bridge connecting the apartments to Arboretum Road.
-This will not only attempt to solve the current housing shortage but also meet the economic goals of the proponent and the increasing housing needs of the middle income City residents while at the same time improving the economy of the country.
-The aim of EIA study was to evaluate the effects/impacts of proposed development in relation to the general environmental aspects i.e. physical, biological, and social-economic environments.
+The proposed project has the overall objective of putting up residential apartments.
+This will not only attempt to solve the current housing shortage but also meet the economic goals of the proponent and the increasing housing needs of the middle-income City residents while at the same time improving the economy of the country.
+The aim of EIA study is to evaluate the effects/impacts of proposed development in relation to the general environmental aspects i.e. physical, biological, and social-economic environments.
 Generally, it seeks to influence the protection and co-existence of the development with the surroundings as well as the compatibility of the proposed development to the area.
 Eventually, the study will guarantee and augment sustainable environmental management during implementation as well as operation of the project.